 For the overweight or obese individual, the importance of exercise should be stressed regardless of whether exercise results in weight loss.
 For anyone who is poorly motivated, overweight, or disabled, the idea that exercise must include an hour in the gym breathing hard and sweating should be dispelled and replaced with a program that will work (i.e., result in actual exercise) for the individual.

 In fact, there is a broad spectrum of activities that contribute to health without being an intense workout at the gym.
-These activities fall into two categories: daily activities and recreational activities (e.g., gardening, dancing, yoga, washing the car by hand, golfing, dusting, raking the ...
+These activities fall into two categories: daily activities and recreational activities (e.g., gardening, dancing, yoga, washing the car by hand, golfing, dusting, ...